UWrc/UWrc.github.io/blog/2021-02-25-klone-soft-launch.md

 There will be weekly maintenance days on Tuesday during the soft launch period after which we will move back to our regular cadence of monthly maintenance windows.
 :::

+The user documentation [[link](../docs/)] has been updated to reflect the changes and new features of KLONE but this will be an continuous process.

 #### Compute
 - Soft launch with 1,920 compute cores over 48 nodes:
   - 27 x `mem1` nodes (192GB of memory each) in the `compute` partition,